himynameisoleg/himynameisoleg/README.md

   - [x] diving into some "classical literature" with the [C Programming Language](https://github.com/himynameisoleg/the-c-programming-language)
   - [x] sharpenning the saw with some [advent of code](https://adventofcode.com)
   - [x] getting low with [Rust in Action](https://www.rustinaction.com)
-  - [ ] getting Swifty and building an iOS app using  SwiftUI, SwiftData powered by Google Gemini
+  - [ ] getting Swifty and building an iOS app using  SwiftUI, SwiftData with content powered by Google Gemini
   - [ ] diving into [this wonderful blog](https://os.phil-opp.com) and learn what it take to build a [kernel and bootable OS in Rust](https://github.com/himynameisoleg/null-pointer-os)